 - We responded to the review.
 We actually kind of thought it was funny how far off this reviewer was and it didn’t really bother us that the review was there, as it is very obvious to anyone that this review is not for our business.

-- I flagged the review and provided my contact information and reason why the review was being flagged.
+- I reported the review and provided my contact information and reason why the review was being flagged.

 - I made the case to the support associate and showed how it violated their content policy, at which point he advised me that he agreed and will send this to one of their specialists.
 He informed me that he cannot guarantee the removal as it is up to the discretion of the review specialist.
 Either way he would be in contact with me.
-Within 24 hours of our conversation I was notified that the review would be removed.
-Success!!!
+In less than 24 hours, I was notified that the review would be removed.
+Success!

 The Best Defence is a Good Offence